legrottagliegionata/tesi_unipd/readme.md

 Remember not to unconditionally stick with this structure, as it's just an example.
 If you feel you don't need this chapter or that section, or you prefer a different order and organization of the content do as you want.

-Before really starting to write actual content you should take some time to think about the structure of your chapters, filling them with the (empty) sections you will then develop, as it should help later on, avoiding to constantly rewrite and reorder stuff.
+Before really starting to write actual content you should take some time to think about the structure of your 2-chapters, filling them with the (empty) sections you will then develop, as it should help later on, avoiding to constantly rewrite and reorder stuff.